turbot/steampipe-mod-kubernetes-insights/docs/index.md

 steampipe dashboard
 ```

 By default, the dashboard interface will then be launched in a new browser window at https://localhost:9194.

-From here, you can run dashboards by selecting one or searching for a specific one.
+From here, you can view dashboards and reports.

 ### Credentials

 This mod uses the credentials configured in the [Steampipe Kubernetes plugin](https://hub.steampipe.io/plugins/turbot/kubernetes).

+### Configuration

+No extra configuration is required.

 ## Contributing